Image by vecteezy.com

 So you’ve identified workplace policies that need to be updated.
-But you want your policies to be accepted and followed by your employees.
+But you want your policies to be accepted and followed by your employees, right?

-Employees are often uncomfortable with change even if it’s necessary for a business turnaround.
+Employees are often uncomfortable with change even if it’s necessary in dire situations for a business turnaround.
 Remember high morale among employees propels profits.

 You might recall the hysteria over former Yahoo CEO Marissa Mayer’s telecommuting ban.
-She didn’t market the controversial plan well even though her policy decision was a positive model for struggling companies.
+She previously had a successful career at Google, but she didn’t market the controversial Yahoo plan well — even though her policy decision was a positive model for struggling companies.

 1. Evaluate how your current policy is working